Norman Cross Prison: Craft and prison economy

 At the end of the war, the Transport Board noted that some prisoners had earned as much as 100 guineas.
-An advert in 1814 demonstrated that some items were made collectively and others by a solo craftsman.
+An advertisement in 1814 demonstrated that some items were made collectively and others by a solo craftsman.

 Thousands of Norman Cross artefacts survive today in local museums, including 800 in Peterborough Museum, and private collections.
 A collection of model ships made at Norman Cross is on display at Arlington Court in Devon.

 During December 1804, prisoners Nicholas Deschamps and Jean Roubillard were discovered forging £1 bank notes.
 Engraved plates of a very high standard and printing implements were found.
 The former was convicted of forgery and the latter of uttering at the Huntingdon Assizes in 1805.
 Francois Raize gave evidence for the crown.
 Forging banknotes was a capital offence at the time.
 They were sentenced to death but this was commuted.
-They remained in Huntingdon Gaol until they received a free pardon from the Prince Regent, and were moved to Norman Cross and repatriated with the prisoners of war to France in 1814.
+They remained in Huntingdon Gaol until they received a free pardon from the Prince Regent and were moved to Norman Cross and repatriated with the prisoners of war to France in 1814.

 Prisoners at the Norman Cross site were not permitted to manufacture straw hats or bonnets (presumably so as not to impinge upon the local industry).
-The authorities appear to have enforced this stipulation, at Huntingdon Assizes in May 1811 John Lun, snr (12 months) and three sons (six months) were sentenced to prison for a conspiracy, in endeavouring to persuade the NCO's and privates of the garrison to permit a quantity of straw to be conveyed into the site for the purpose of making straw hats.
+The authorities appear to have enforced this stipulation: at Huntingdon Assizes in May 1811 John Lun, snr (twelve months) and three sons (six months) were sentenced to prison for a conspiracy, in endeavouring to persuade the NCOs and privates of the garrison to permit a quantity of straw to be conveyed into the site for the purpose of making straw hats.
+In September 1812 the North York Militia held a regimental court-martial lasting three days that reduced four sergeants to the ranks and reprimanded two others for conniving at the guards smuggling raw straw into the prison and the plaited product out.